privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 ## :material-matrix: Algorithm

 Because biometrics need to translate the physical properties of your body to data, they rely on an algorithm to determine if their reading matches closely enough.

-There can be massive variation in the quality of these algorithms.
+Since these algorithms rely on machine learning most of the time, the only way to verify their security is through testing.
 [Android](https://source.android.com/docs/security/features/biometric) has guidelines on how OEMs should implement biometrics and how they can [test](https://source.android.com/docs/security/features/biometric/measure) them for security.
+If you're performing your own security research, you should look here for guidance on testing methodology.

+There is also independent research into the security of biometric systems.
+This combination of external and internal rigor helps ensure the security of these systems, although more well known brands like Apple and Google will receive more scrutiny than lesser-known ones.